CFlan/CONNECTCUATRO/README.md

 4. Learning is the AIPlayer which adapts after each round

 5. Click the buttons on the top to place your token into that column

+The Connect4.java file contains the setup for the board and for instantiating players of different types.
+The AIplayer.java file contains all the methods for heuristic evaluation and the different methods for each player type.
+Using information sent from Connect4, it will determine what type of player is playing and generate the appropriate move.